Celebrate the rich history of the home where The Philadelphia Orchestra first made its sound famous—the glorious “Grand Old Lady of Locust Street.”

 “Then, in 1940, Disney released Fantasia, a two-hour animated film with Stokowski conducting The Philadelphia Orchestra.
 Stokowski appeared in silhouette, summoning the Gothic splendors of his transcription of Bach’s D-minor Toccata and Fugue.
 Sealing his post-Philadelphia marriage with popular entertainment, he was seen shaking hands with Mickey Mouse.

 “It was Stokowski who had inspired Walt Disney to commit to a full-length, classical music showcase.
 Only Time could have offered the following interpretation, in its second cover story featuring Stokowski: ‘Deciding to go the whole artistic hog, [Disney] picked the highest of high-brow classical music.
 To do right by this music, the old mouse opera comedy was not enough.
 The Disney studio went high-brow wholesale, and Disney technicians racked their brains for stuff that would startle and awe rather than tickle the audience.’

 “It worked.
 With such success, Stokowski eagerly anticipated future collaborations with Disney.
 But the pact with Mickey Mouse did not endure: Disney took no interest in cultural uplift.”

 Stokowski may not have remained in the Hollywood limelight for as long as he desired, but his audacious work and the legacy of Fantasia carries on in Philadelphia and beyond.
-This week The Philadelphia Orchestra revisits The Sorcerer’s Apprentice, conducted by Louis Langrée.
-The program runs Thursday through Saturday and tickets can be purchased here.
+The Philadelphia Orchestra performs excerpts from Fantasia while the film is shown on the big screen January 3–5, 2020.
+Tickets can be purchased here.